liorelisberg/Jacobi-Gauss-Seidel-Matrix-Solver/README.md

-# Jacobi & Gauss-Siedel Algorithms Using Python
+# Jacobi & Gauss-Seidel Algorithms Using Python

 #### The following methods solve the line system of
-#### equations, Ax=b,using Jacobi OR Gauss-Siedel algorithms,
+#### equations, Ax=b,using Jacobi OR Gauss-Seidel algorithms,
 #### starting from an initial guess, ``x0``.
 #
 ##### The algorithms will terminate when the change in x is less than ``tolerance``, or